CAPE PORCUPINE

 FUN & INTERESTING FACTS

-• Contrary to popular myth, a porcupine’s quills will not fire at enemies but rather will loosely embed in their skin and they easily shed on contact.
+Contrary to popular myth, a porcupine’s quills will not fire at enemies but rather will loosely embed in their skin, which they can easily shed on contact.
 When threatened, a porcupine erects its quills and backs towards its assailant.
 Consequently, careless predators may end up with quills so deeply embedded that fatal wounds can develop.